TuomoKu/SPX-GC/README.md

 ## Option 1: **Install a pre-built package**
 * Download a zip-file for your system using one of the links above.
-* Create a new folder for the app (for example on Windows `C:/Program Files/SPX/`, or on Linux `/SPX` ).
+* Create a new folder for the app (for example on Windows `C:\SPX\`, or on Linux `/SPX` ).
+* >**PLEASE NOTE** if using `C:\Program Files\` folder on Windows you may need to start SPX with administrative priviledges, since SPX will generate files in that folder structure.
 * Extract the zip-file to that folder.
-* Locate the executable (for example `SPX-GC_win64.exe` on Windows) and double click it to start the SPX server.
+* Locate the executable (for example `SPX_win64.exe` on Windows) and double click it to start the SPX server.
 A console window should open (and remain open) and show some startup information.
 * Chrome browser can be enabled to launch automatically at server start-up.
 See `launchcrome` setting in [config.json](#config).
 * When running application the first time it will create a file structure shown in the below screenshot.
-Note: unzipping and running SPX does _not_ usually require admin priviledges.
+Note: unzipping and running SPX does _not_ usually require admin priviledges (See note above).
 * **On Linux** you _may_ need to add execute permission to the file (`sudo chmod a+x SPX_linux64`) and launch it in a console (`./SPX_linux64`).
 See this [KB article](https://spxgc.tawk.help/article/make-executable)
 * **On MacOS** you _may_ need to add execute permission to the file (`sudo chmod a+x SPX_macos64`) and launch it in the Terminal (`./SPX_macos64`).
 See this [KB article](https://spxgc.tawk.help/article/make-executable)
 * See next steps in the section [first launch](#firstlaunch).